Martin-Li-96/FSCT/README.md

 2. Because this script is modify to fit multi GPU training, so it need use torchrun to run the training script.
 There are few environment need export before torchrun.

 ```
+# if torchrun push erro, you can try this .
 export OMP_NUM_THREADS=1
 export PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True
 ```